 What Can You Eat?

 There’s plenty you can eat while grain-free and plant-based.
-For the most part you can enjoy most vegetables with the exception of corn.
+For the most part, you can enjoy most vegetables with the exception of corn.
 You can consume fruits as well but they shouldn’t be the main focus, fill your plate with veggies first then enjoy a small portion of fruits.

-If you do follow other diets, or have food allergies, it’s possible that you will also need to avoid even more foods.
+If you do follow other diets or have food allergies, it’s possible that you will also need to avoid even more foods.
 Examples are nightshades, alliums, mushrooms, lectins, nuts, seeds to name a few.

 This Vegetable Chickpea Stew is a wonderful grain-free plant-based meal.
-If you can’t consume legumes, simply leave out or replace the chickpeas with something else.
+If you can’t consume legumes, simply leave them out or replace the chickpeas with something else.
 This Warm Winter Salad is also loaded with veggies!

 If you love soups, here are a few recipes:

 - Butternut Squash Leek Soup

 Or if you need an amazing gravy recipe to pour over the top all your delicious vegetable dishes, this will become your go-to sauce!
 This is The Best Gluten-Free Vegan Gravy, don’t worry it’s also grain-free!

 To keep things interesting, try preparing your vegetables in various ways.
 You can enjoy your vegetables raw, puréed, juiced, oven-baked, frozen, dehydrated, fermented, boiled, steamed or barbecued.

 Doing so will reduce your chances of sneaking in some grain-containing foods.